saona-raimundo/preexplorer/README.md

 # To do

+- pub traits should be externally implementable
+- Implement Default trait
+  - rather than only the function
 - not pub?
 Preexplorable -> pub Configurable + pub Plotable.
 - Allow user defined configuration parameters
   - HashMap